Rituraj-Kushwaha/CODTECH---TASK-2/README.md

 Reviews: Text data containing movie reviews.
 Labels: Binary classification labels indicating positive or negative sentiment (1 for positive, 0 for negative).
 You can access the dataset directly from the IMDB website or use the Keras dataset API, which conveniently provides the IMDB dataset in a pre-processed format.

+**Model Architecture**

+This sentiment analysis model is built using a deep learning architecture with the following components:

+Data Preprocessing: Tokenization and padding of the text data to create input sequences suitable for deep learning models.

+Embedding Layer: An embedding layer to convert words into dense vectors of fixed size.

+LSTM (Long Short-Term Memory): A type of recurrent neural network (RNN) used to capture sequential dependencies in the review text.

+Dense Layer: A fully connected layer for classification.

+Activation: A sigmoid activation function to output binary predictions.

+Optimizer: Adam optimizer used for training.

+**Results**

+The model was trained on the IMDB dataset and achieved an accuracy of 89% on the test data, indicating that the sentiment analysis approach is effective.

+Accuracy:
+Training Accuracy: 90.3%
+Test Accuracy: 89%
+Loss:
+Training Loss: 0.327
+Test Loss: 0.351
+The model shows promising results and could be further improved by tuning hyperparameters, exploring different architectures, or using pre-trained embeddings like GloVe.